“Long Branch Daily Record” History

 Long Branch’s “hometown newspaper” was founded as a weekly in 1883 by Robert M. Stults and Louis Bennett.
 It began printing daily in July 1902 under “whole-souled” editor Frank M. Taylor, Jr. who called it “the people’s paper.”

-Sadly, the Long Branch Daily Record has been out of print for nearly half a century now (since 1975).
+Sadly, the Long Branch Daily Record has been out of print for half a century now (since 1975).
 Too bad.
 The city never needed it more.
+After perusing its archived pages electronically — with a journalist’s eye — I’ve come to believe the newspaper was a forward-thinking one.
+Progressive on education and business, on race and religion, on government and politics and on the future of Long Branch.
+Some rarefied territory.

-In September 1887, Taylor got involved when he bought an unsteady newspaper then called The Home Record.
+Taylor first got involved in September 1887 when he bought an unsteady newspaper called The Home Record.
 This former Chattle High School student newspaper editor would make big strides in the real print world.
 The Long Branch native (his father was superintendent of an early pier) “was an unusually talented and able newspaper man.”
 Sadly, Taylor died in July 1902 a few months after going to daily printing — having “left the city a thriving daily newspaper.”
 Upon the Record’s 25th anniversary of publican in May 1927, a celebratory editorial called Taylor a man of “brilliant wit, generous impulses, fine idealism and unswerving devotion to doing what’s right.”

 In 1903, John W. Slocum led a group of men that acquired the paper and published it for the next 26 years.
 Decedent of a pioneering city family, John more than held his own.
 In addition to his Record presidency, he was a distinguished lawyer, judge, banker, and President of the NJ State Senate (in 1914).
 One of the city’s first prominent Democrats, upon his death in May 1938 Record publishers lauded Slocum for being a “moving figure in the city’s political, social and business development.”